 I asked him to fire me if he hated me so much.
 He wouldn’t.

-I didn’t know quite what to do.
-On the one hand, I thought, “Fuck this guy—if he wants to get rid of me, he needs to actually do it.”
+I didn’t know what to do.
+On the one hand, I thought, “Fuck this guy—if he wants to get rid of me, he needs to fire me.”
 On the other hand, I was so worn down.
 I felt deflated.

-I remember seeing a job opening at a coffee shop I’d always known as the barista retirement home—where all the curmudgeonly baristas would eventually end up—and I called, sitting on the floor of a bus station in Boston.
-They offered me the job, I quit the next day.
+I saw a job opening at a coffee shop I’d always known as the Barista Retirement Home—where all the curmudgeonly baristas would eventually end up because the tips were good.
+I called the number in the ad as I sat on the floor, waiting for a bus from Boston to New York.
+They offered me the job, and I quit the next day.

-Barista and Trainer, Brooklyn, 2015: I was pretty happy at this job, but it certainly wasn’t perfect.
-I made more money than I’ve ever made working in coffee (still—to this day), I had tons of freedom, and we were a growing company.
+Barista, Brooklyn, 2015: I was pretty happy at this job.
+I made more money than I’ve ever made working in any job not just in coffee, but ever.
+I had tons of freedom, and I started with this coffee shop just as they were on the brink of expansion.

-I had a friend who thought I’d made a great trainer for the company he worked at—in San Francisco.
-I had no expectations when I applied, and was sort of astonished when I got the job.
-I debated taking the job for weeks, until one of my regular customers told me I could always come back.
+A friend of mine had recently taken a job with a company in San Francisco, and sent me a job opening he thought I’d be interested in.
+I had no expectations when I applied and was sort of astonished when I got the job.
+I debated taking the job for weeks until one of my regular customers told me I could always come back.

 I told my boss that I had gotten this new job, and he was quiet for a moment, thanked me for my time, gave me $500, and apologized for not giving me more.
 To this day, no one has ever shown me that level of kindness.
 I think about that moment all the time.

-Every one of my co-workers and bosses left at some point.
-I was promoted to lead of my department and told that my job wasn’t a promotion but “a shift in responsibilities.”
-I had a new account open in San Diego and, when they ran out of coffee on their very first day (they had a line out the door all opening weekend—a huge success) I was reprimanded for scrambling to get them more coffee.
+Every one of my coworkers and bosses left at some point.
+I was promoted to the head of my department and told that my job wasn’t a promotion but “a shift in responsibilities.”
+I had a new account in San Diego, a coffee shop that was immediately busy from the day they opened.
+They didn’t anticipate the foot traffic and ran out of coffee on their very first day.
+I scrambled to get them more, pulling excess coffee from our training space and retail floor.
+At the time, we were in between bosses (I had no one to report to and no one to ask for help), and I thought I was being resourceful.
+The two owners, a set of brothers, reprimanded me for hacking together a solution.
 I was told I should have let them run out.

-I realized I pretty much disagreed with every decision being made by leadership.
+I realized I pretty much disagreed with every decision being made by “the brothers” (that’s literally how they were referred).
 I probably should have left day one when I was told that “no one remembered talking to me about a moving stipend” but I stayed for a year.
 No one said goodbye to me on my last day.

 My boss, the owner of the cafe, was sort of a bumbling idiot but harmless.
 He’d run into the shop with a wild idea and realize quickly how silly it was, but neglect important things like paying bills or giving people raises.
 Nothing was malicious, but he wasn’t the most competent leader.

 So I sort of tempted fate.
-I started picking up shifts at other places in the neighborhood, but I wasn’t going to quit my cafe job.
+I did the bare minimum I needed to do to get by.
+I started picking up shifts at other places in the neighborhood, building a foundation for the day I’d eventually leave, but I wasn’t going to quit.
 If they wanted me out, they’d have to fire me.
 And they did—epically, in one of the strangest series of Slack messages I’ve ever received.

 Restaurant, Chicago, 2018: This story sucks to tell.

-I moved to Chicago a few months earlier, and answered a post on Instagram from a restaurant I liked.
+I moved to Chicago a few months earlier.
+I answered a post on Instagram from a restaurant I liked.
 I’ve never worked in a restaurant, and I was so intimidated.
-I was a food runner, which meant that literally my entire job was to run plates from the kitchen to the dining room.
+I was a food runner, which literally meant my entire job was to run plates from the kitchen to the dining room.

 I was shaky at first, but I caught on quickly, and ended up doing really well.
 I knew my boss, the owner and head chef, respected me, and he usually let me expedite (call tickets to the chefs) and run food because he knew I could do it.

-But then people started saying…strange things to me.
-Some of the cooks called me “chef’s favorite”—at one point I snapped at one of them.
-The chef, my boss, managed the back of house, and his wife managed the front of house.
+But then people started saying strange things to me.
+Some of the cooks called me “chef’s favorite”—at one point, I even snapped at a cook.
+The chef managed the back of house, and his wife managed the front of house.
 She wasn’t very nice to me, but I assumed she was just like that and I stayed out of her way.
 But then folks kept commenting on how she treated me.
 They asked me if I noticed how mean she was to me in particular.

 I didn’t know what to do.
 While I wasn’t personally made uncomfortable by the chef, I realized everyone else was made uncomfortable by me.
 I started doubting if I was good at my job, I’d feel terrible anxiety that maybe he did have a thing for me that was weird or unfair.
-I remember listening to an episode of This American Life (about apologies and favoritism—it’s the second story they tell in the episode) and weeping in my car.
+I remember listening to an episode of This American Life (about apologies and favoritism—it’s the second story they tell in the episode) where a television writer began second-guessing her talent after her boss became obsessed with her—and subsequently savage when she rejected him—and weeping in my car.

 I quit saying I got a different job.
 I did, but it was definitely so I could get out.
 I went to the restaurant a few times after as a guest, but then one of the servers called me “chef’s favorite.”
 I never went back.

-Coffee Manager, Chicago, 2018: I pretty much only took this job to get out of the last one.
+Coffee Manager, Chicago, 2018: I took this job to get out of the last one.
 I sort of knew from the beginning I wasn’t going to like working there, but I figured I should try it.
-This job had health insurance, a salary…things I desperately needed.
+This job had health insurance, a salary—things I desperately needed.

 I set a deadline.
 If I didn’t like this job in two months, I’d leave.
 Two months came and went, I still hated this job, so I left.